- Andrew McCormack is an American businessman and founding partner at Valar Ventures, an NYC-based venture capital firm.

 What Is Andrew McCormack Known For?

 The so-called PayPal Mafia is one of the most well-known collections of business leaders in American business history.
 These men included some of the most well-known and successful American businessmen in modern history.
-Names who are part of the PayPal Mafia include Peter Thiel, Elon Musk, Max Levchin, David O. Sacks, Roelof Botha, and many, many more.
+Names who are part of the PayPal Mafia include Peter Thiel, Elon Musk, Max Levchin, David O. Sacks, Roelof Botha, and many more.
 The collective net worth of this group totals well into the billions, and they created some of the most well-known and wealthiest businesses in the entire country.

 There is no question that Andrew McCormack’s membership as part of this elite group helped his career immeasurably, giving him access to funding and mentorships that most business leaders could only dream about.
 McCormack’s business success would certainly buttress the idea that his membership as part of the PayPal Mafia was a significant boost to his career.

-McCormack is also a member of another elite group of American businessmen – the so-called “Peterverse.”
-This is a group of men who have connected to Peter Thiel and largely hitched their financial star to him.
+McCormack is also a member of another elite group of American businessmen — the so-called “Peterverse.”
+This is a group of men who are connected to Peter Thiel and largely hitched their financial star to him.
 McCormack’s repeated interaction with Thiel has kept him in the businessman’s orbit.
 McCormack himself first coined the term “Peterverse”.

 Andrew McCormack’s exact worth is unknown, but it is believed to be at least $11 million.
 This comes from various stock offerings, the sale of previous businesses, and income from his multiple business ventures.